philiplinden/bevy_repl/README.md

 ### Routing Bevy logs to the REPL

-You can route logs produced by Bevy's `LogPlugin` (which uses `tracing`) into Bevy's ECS and print them via the REPL so they appear above the prompt and scroll correctly.
+You can route logs produced by Bevy's `tracing` pipeline to the REPL so they appear above the prompt and scroll correctly.

 - __How it works__
   - A custom `tracing` Layer captures log events and forwards them through an `mpsc` channel to a Non-Send resource.